 This rule is general and should be included in any communication rather than just for the PR review process.

-For example: if there are multiple types of user in the system.
+For example: if there are multiple types of users in the system.

 Admin: means the user with the

-Renter: means the user who rent the property.
+Renter: means the user who rents the property.

 host?
-The official term should be strictly pre-defined): means the user who own the property.
+The official term should be strictly pre-defined): means the user who owns the property.